oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 If a resource access request fails, the resource server SHOULD inform the client of the error.
 The method by which the resource server does this is determined by the particular token type, such as the description of Bearer tokens in {{bearer-token-error-codes}}.

 ### Extension Token Types

-{{RFC6750}} establishes a common registry in [Section 11.4](https://tools.ietf.org/html/rfc6749#section-11.4) for error values to be shared among OAuth token authentication schemes.
+{{RFC6750}} establishes a common registry in {{Section 11.4 of RFC6749}}
+for error values to be shared among OAuth token authentication schemes.

 New authentication schemes designed primarily for OAuth token